To learn more check out our

 The magic number for the top starting pitcher seems to be 200 innings pitched per season.
 Usually, that number is reached over about 30-35 games.

-When a starter starts to surpass that 200 inning per season mark, it is a sign of two things: Either that pitcher is extremely good or he’s being overplayed.
+When a starter starts to surpass that 200-inning-per-season mark, it is a sign of two things: Either that pitcher is extremely good, or he’s being overplayed.
 There have been examples of managers who start to reduce playing time for their starters when they start reaching that threshold, in some cases the pitchers are completely shut down for the season.

-Although the NFL has the shortest schedule of all major leagues in North America, the sport itself is arguably the most demanding.
-You could make the argument for NHL hockey being as demanding on a game-to-game basis, but it’s definitely the NFL where most injuries occur.
+Although the NFL has the shortest schedule of all major leagues in North America, the sport is arguably the most demanding.
+You could make the argument for NHL hockey being as demanding on a game-to-game basis, but it’s the NFL where most injuries occur.

 Since the Canucks face more travel than most North American teams, they’re already at a disadvantage when it comes to fighting fatigue.

-We’re seeing other professional sports teams find new ways to conquer fatigue too.
-The NBA’s Dallas Mavericks and the MLB’s Boston Red Sox are working to conquer fatigue by working with the bedding company, BedGear, to get their players top of the line custom-made pillows and bed gear.
+We’re seeing other professional sports teams find new ways to conquer fatigue, too.
+The NBA’s Dallas Mavericks and the MLB’s Boston Red Sox are working to conquer fatigue by working with the bedding company BedGear to get their players top-of-the-line custom-made pillows and bed gear.

-Some players are better at managing their fatigue than others and knowing who’s particularly good or bad at it can give you an edge.
+Some players are better at managing their fatigue than others, and knowing who’s particularly good or bad at it can give you an edge.
 The challenge is that it’s tough to figure out who bounces back and who doesn’t.

 Stories to trickle into the mainstream from time to time.
-One came from the Washington Post in 2017, when they told a story about how Washington Capitals forward T.J.
+One came from the Washington Post in 2017 when they told a story about how Washington Capitals forward T.J.
 Oshie uses an Accelerated Recovery Program (ARP) device.
-The machine is attached to the body via small patches, and then electrical currents are sent through the body.
+The machine is attached to the body via small patches, and electrical currents are sent through the body.

-The logic is simple with sports betting and fatigue: the more you immerse yourself into knowledge about athletes in a sport, the better your bets are likely to be.
+The logic is simple with sports betting and fatigue: the more you immerse yourself in knowledge about athletes in a sport, the better your bets are likely to be.
 Playing fantasy sports is also a valuable tool for gaining insights into specific players.

 Here are some of the main points that you should keep in mind when factoring in fatigue with your bets.

-2 years ago | Richard JanvrinWhat Are the Best Sports Betting Strategies?
+1 week ago | Richard JanvrinWhat Are the Best Sports Betting Strategies?

 2 years ago | Richard JanvrinWhat Are Teaser Bets and Odds?